wepay/wepay-android/README.md

     2. wepay-android-1.0.0-javadoc.jar
     3. wepay-android-1.0.0-sources.jar

-+ Open build.gradle file for you app module (not the build.gradle file of the project) and add the following
++ Open build.gradle file for your app module (not the build.gradle file of the project) and add the following
 ~~~{.java}
 repositories{
     flatDir{